Warri: Etymology

-British Advent pre Warri City
+British Advent pre-Warri

 British colonialism effectively took off in the Western Niger Delta with the proclamation of the Oil Coast Protectorate by Great Britain in June 1885.
 British colonial administration was carried out through local chiefs like Nana Olomu of Ebrohimi in Benin River.
 This administration was effectively restricted to Benin River and its environs as the British were content with conducting trade with the people of the hinterlands through the Itsekiri as middlemen.

-Creation of Warri City
+Creation of Warri

 The British decided to move the seat of the administration of the Niger Coast Protectorate from the capital Ode-Itsekiri (Warri or Iwerre) to the uplands to have effective control of the hinterlands.
 In order to achieve this, the British in 1906 took a lease of a new trading station opened in 1898 on virgin lands for Alexander Miller Brothers Limited of Liverpool at the mouth of the Okere Creeks.
 This new trading station was also named WARRI after the capital Ode-Itsekiri so the Itsekiris dubbed Ode-Itsekiri BIG WARRI in order to differentiate Ode-Itsekiri from the new trading station.

+All the Warri City leases granted to the British crown and government, which are the lease of 360 acres under B2 lease of 1906, approximately 90 acre under B5 lease of 1908, and 350 acre under lease B7 of 1911, were all granted and signed by the representatives of the Olu of Warri, Chiefs Dore (Dogho) and Ogbe Yonwuren.